 While the original series, which starred William Shatner as Captain James T. Kirk and Leonard Nemoy as Mr. Spock, saw only three seasons, it made an indelible impression on the sci-fi genre.
 Live-action TV follow-up Star Trek: The Next Generation, with Patrick Stewart as Captain Jean-Luc Picard leading an ensemble cast, captivated viewers from 1987–1994 and inspired three more series that would air within the next decade: Star Trek: Deep Space Nine, Star Trek: Voyager, and Star Trek: Enterprise.

 Starting with 1979’s Star Trek: The Motion Picture, Paramount Pictures has been regularly cranking out Trek films with the original series and Next Generation casts, as well as a rebooted version beginning in 2009 with Chris Pine as Starfleet Academy cadet James Kirk and Zachary Quinto as young Spock.
 (See our Star Trek film “Total Recall” here.)

-In 2017, CBS brought Trek back to small screens with streaming title Star Trek: Discovery, set during a tumultuous wartime era about a decade before the original and starring Sonequa Martin-Green, Jason Isaacs, and Doug Jones.
+In 2017, Trek returned to small screens with CBS All Access streaming title Star Trek: Discovery, set during a tumultuous wartime era about a decade before the original and starring Sonequa Martin-Green, Michelle Yeoh, Doug Jones, and Jason Isaacs.

-But which of the six live-action TV/streaming series is best?
+But which of the seven live-action TV and streaming series is best?
 Have a look below to find out which TV title scored highest with critics in our Trek TV by Tomatometer list.
-(For completists, The Animated Series, which ran for two seasons in the early 1970s and has a 92% score on 12 reviews of its first season, isn’t included here because of the low number of eligible reviews.)
+(For completists, The Animated Series, which ran for two seasons in the early 1970s and has a 94% score on 16 reviews of its first season, isn’t included here because of the low number of eligible reviews.)

 Disagree with the results?
 Tell us in the comments which series you think should have been ranked higher (or lower).